Craving Spicy Food? Here’s Why Your Body is Asking for Heat

 • Other non-spicy foods

-These activities all release endorphins, and yes, they can be addictive in the sense of you wanting to do them more often.
+These activities all release endorphins, and yes, they can be addictive in the sense that you want to do them more often.
 But we don’t say that people get ‘addicted’ to movies per se.

 People don’t get ‘addicted’ to exercise (even though plenty of people do over-exercise, but that’s more for emotional reasons rather than physical dependency).